williamrolando88/Azure-bot-practice/README.md

-# Azure chatbots - Complete how-to implement a working multitenant chat bot in a Web Page
+# Azure chatbots - Complete guide to implement a working multitenant chat bot in a Web Page

 ## Create a local chatbot